leavers/flexmap/README.md

-# flexmap
+# Fluentmap

-Drop-in replacement for Python map with concurrency support
+Drop-in replacement for Python map with concurrency support.